ZeroQI/Absolute-Series-Scanner/README.md

 And post in either:
 - [Plex Support thread for Scanner (you are unsure if it is a bug)](https://forums.plex.tv/discussion/113967/absolute-series-scanner-for-anime-mainly/#latest)
 - [Github issue page (you have a bug)](https://github.com/ZeroQI/Absolute-Series-Scanner/issues)
-- Creating a post or bug report without including relevant information like logs, serie impacted, or having not said the troubleshooting steps were followed will be redirected to the readme.
-This part is called Exhibit A.
+- Creating a post or bug report without including relevant information like logs, serie impacted, or having not said the troubleshooting steps were followed will be recommended to pay the RTFM tax by donating.
+This part is called 'Exhibit A'.

 ### Known issues: